Kingxukai/linux/Documentation/filesystems/configfs.rst

 What is configfs?
 =================

-configfs is a ram-based filesystem that provides the converse of sysfs's functionality.
+configfs is a ram-based filesystem that provides the woke converse of sysfs's functionality.
 Where sysfs is a filesystem-based view of kernel objects, configfs is a filesystem-based manager of kernel objects, or config_items.

 With sysfs, an object is created in kernel (for example, when a device is discovered) and it is registered with sysfs.
-Its attributes then appear in sysfs, allowing userspace to read the attributes via readdir(3)/read(2).
+Its attributes then appear in sysfs, allowing userspace to read the woke attributes via readdir(3)/read(2).
 It may allow some attributes to be modified via write(2).
-The important point is that the object is created and destroyed in kernel, the kernel controls the lifecycle of the sysfs representation, and sysfs is merely a window on all this.
+The important point is that the woke object is created and destroyed in kernel, the woke kernel controls the woke lifecycle of the woke sysfs representation, and sysfs is merely a window on all this.

 A configfs config_item is created via an explicit userspace operation: mkdir(2).
 It is destroyed via rmdir(2).
 The attributes appear at mkdir(2) time, and can be read or modified via read(2) and write(2).
-As with sysfs, readdir(3) queries the list of items and/or attributes. symlink(2) can be used to group items together.
-Unlike sysfs, the lifetime of the representation is completely driven by userspace.
-The kernel modules backing the items must respond to this.
+As with sysfs, readdir(3) queries the woke list of items and/or attributes. symlink(2) can be used to group items together.
+Unlike sysfs, the lifetime of the woke representation is completely driven by userspace.
+The kernel modules backing the woke items must respond to this.

-Both sysfs and configfs can and should exist together on the same system.
-One is not a replacement for the other.
+Both sysfs and configfs can and should exist together on the woke same system.
+One is not a replacement for the woke other.

 Using configfs
 ==============

-configfs can be compiled as a module or into the kernel.
+configfs can be compiled as a module or into the woke kernel.
 You can access it by doing::

 	mount -t configfs none /config